akamai/terraform-provider-akamai/docs/resources/appsec_activations.md

 * `notes` - An optional text note describing this operation.

 * `activate` - A boolean indicating whether to activate the specified configuration version.
-If not supplied, True is assmed.
+If not supplied, True is assumed.

 ## Attribute Reference